acquitelol/elle/README.md

 }
 ```

-Casting is not necessary here, because the Elle compiler is smart enough to automatically cast the `f32` to an `i32` when compiling the arithmetic operation, based on a [weight](https://github.com/acquitelol/elle/blob/rewrite/src/compiler/enums.rs#L233-L241) that each type is assigned.
+Casting is not necessary here, because the Elle compiler is smart enough to automatically cast the `f32` to an `i32` when compiling the arithmetic operation, based on a [weight](https://github.com/acquitelol/elle/blob/rewrite/src/compiler/enums.rs#L405-L414) that each type is assigned.

 <br />

-You can also cast to pointer types, however note that, unlike C, casting to a pointer type when using `malloc` is *not* necessary (yet) because malloc is not interfaced in the Elle internals with `external fn`.
+You can also cast to pointer types, however note that, unlike C, casting to a pointer type when using `malloc` is *not* necessary because the Elle compiler automatically casts the `void *` into the type of the variable.

 This means you can write:
 ```cpp